AllenInstitute/MIES/Packages/doc/installation.rst

 In that case please perform the following steps:

 - Download the zip package for |IgorPro8Nightly| or |IgorPro9Nightly|.
-Either from the within Igor Pro or from the browser.
+Either from within Igor Pro or from the browser.
 - Close Igor Pro
 - Replace the folders ``IgorBinaries_x64`` and
   ``IgorBinaries_Win32`` in ``C:\Program Files\WaveMetrics\Igor Pro 8/9`` with the